 It’s definitely not a good idea to get a piercing done while you are pregnant or nursing, as your body is already undergoing a lot of change and stress to look after your baby.
 We think it’s best to let your body focus on this, rather than trying to heal a piercing at the same time, and just coming to see us for the piercing once you are done.
 Waiting until afterwards will also eliminate the risk of your baby contracting any type of infection (in the very unlikely event of an infection) that could possibly be passed on.
-If you are pregnant or nursing we will not pierce you.
+So unfortunately we will not pierce you while pregnant or breastfeeding.

 13. What is your jewellery made from?